 Prerequisites and other notes: Algebra II highly recommended.

-AP STATISTICS 'Y' Course: 205019 (AP) 1 credit
+AP STATISTICS "Y"

 Topics included in this course are broken into four main categories: Exploratory Analysis, Planning a Study, Probability, and Statistical Inference.
 Students are expected to sit for the AP Statistics Examination.
 Possible college credit can be earned with a score of 3, 4, or 5 on the examination.
 Students are encouraged to sit for the College Board's Advanced Placement Statistics Examination.